johannesholmberg/holmberg.io/src/posts/notebook/2015-04-07-getting-up.md

 **I hate this.**

 The greatest benefit of the UP bracelet is that it features no screen.
 You can activate reminders on it and it will feed back a gentle vibration.
 So, instead of the traditional alarm sound in the morning, I now wake up when I feel this slight vibration on my wrist.
 It’s a really pleasant feeling.

-{% assign filename = "up-bracelet-2" %}
-{% assign alt = "UP activity tracker from Jawbone" %}
-{% assign caption = "No more quirky alarm clocks in the morning thanks to this guy." %}
-{% include responsive-image.html %}

 Thanks to this, my iPhone has found its way off the nightstand and out of the bedroom.
 It has to kindly wait for me in the office until I start my working day.